Lipen/discrete-math-course/typst/hw1.typ

 Explain why some potential solutions don't work.

 *Part (c):*
-Design your own _non-trivial_ self-referential set system.
+Design your own _non-trivial_ self-referential set system involving 2--4 sets.

-== Problem 7: Fuzzy Sets
+== Problem 7: Fuzzy Logic

-In many real‑world systems, categorical boundaries are blurred.
+In the real world, boundaries aren't always crisp.
+Is a 180cm person tall?
+Is 10°C warm?
+_Fuzzy sets_ model this uncertainty and are crucial in AI, machine learning, and control systems.

-_Fuzzy sets_ model the partial or probabilistic membership via a function $mu(x) in [0;1] subset.eq RR$ assigning each element a _membership degree_ representing how "strongly" the element belongs to the set.
+Unlike classical sets where membership is binary (in/out), fuzzy sets assign each element a _membership degree_ $mu(x) in [0;1] subset.eq RR$ representing how "strongly" the element belongs.

-Consider two fuzzy sets over the same finite universe $X = {a,b,c,d,e}$:
+Consider two fuzzy sets over $X = {a,b,c,d,e}$:
 $
-  F = { a:0.4, b:0.8, c:0.2, d:0.9, e:0.7 } \
+  F & = { a:0.4, b:0.8, c:0.2, d:0.9, e:0.7 } \
-  R = { a:0.6, b:0.9, c:0.4, d:0.1, e:0.5 }
+  R & = { a:0.6, b:0.9, c:0.4, d:0.1, e:0.5 }
 $

 *Part (a):*